qmk/qmk_firmware/docs/newbs_building_firmware.md

 You can configure your build environment to set the defaults and make working with QMK less tedious.
 Let's do that now!

 Most people new to QMK only have 1 keyboard.
-You can find the name of your keyboard from a supported list using the command `qmk list-keyboards`.
-That list of keyboards are folder names found within `qmk_firmware/keyboards`.

-You can set the name of your keyboard from that list as default with the `qmk config` command.
+You can set this keyboard as your default with the `qmk config` command.
 For example, to set your default keyboard to `clueboard/66/rev4`:

     qmk config user.keyboard=clueboard/66/rev4

+?> The keyboard option is the path relative to the keyboard directory, the above example would be found in `qmk_firmware/keyboards/clueboard/66/rev4`.
+If you're unsure you can view a full list of supported keyboards with `qmk list-keyboards`.

 You can also set your default keymap name.
 Most people use their GitHub username like the keymap name from the previous steps: